Customer-Owned Piping

 Purging shall be stopped when natural gas is detected.
 If for any reason you believe that you are in the presence of natural gas, but cannot smell it, leave the area immediately then from a safe distance call 911 and Atmos Energy at 866.322.8667.

 In addition, residential methane detectors are available and can provide an additional ability to detect the presence of gas.
 These alarms must be selected and installed according to the manufacturer's instructions.
-Learn more at the Gas Technology Institute.
+Learn more at the GTI Energy.

 Detecting the Presence of Natural Gas